wasiejen/Free-Snap-Tap/README.md

 -  `-crossover="number"`: sets the probability of "number" percent for a crossover (can be set in a range of 0-100)
    - A crossover is key event reversal with delay - press and release are overlapping the time of delay
 -  `-nodelay`: deactivates delay and crossover
--  `-focusapp="part of the app name"`: Script only activate evaluation of key events if the defined window with the given name is in focus.
-   - e.g. for Counterstrike, `-focusapp=count` is enough to recognize it (not case sensitive)
-   - can be manually overwritten by Control on ALT+DEL key combination (to activate outside and deactivate inside focus app)

 '''